Tel Aviv travel guide

 Museum of the Jewish Diaspora (Beit Hatefutsot)

-The multi-storey displays and exhibitions reflect the diverse
+displays and exhibitions reflect the diverse Jewish communities

-Jewish communities that have been sustained over time by common
+that have been sustained over time by common cultural and religious

-cultural and religious links.
-The exhibitions are well put together
+links.
+The exhibitions are well put together and include murals,

-Although the museum is extremely well-loved and impressive as it is, the Core Exhibition is undergoing an extensive renovation and the new museum will open completely in 2017.
-It seems, however, that in the interim the museum will still be open to visitors - check the website below to confirm it is open before planning your trip.
+Although the museum is extremely well-loved and impressive, the Core Exhibition is undergoing an extensive renovation and the new museum will open completely in 2019.
+In the interim the museum will still be open to visitors - check the website below to confirm before planning your trip.

 Address: Tel Aviv University Campus, Klausner Street, Ramat Aviv